Last updated:

-NORD gratefully acknowledges Nicola Longo, MD, PhD, Chief, Division of Medical Genetics, University of Utah Health Care; Scientific and Medical Advisory Board, Association for Creatine Deficiencies, for the preparation of this report.
+NORD gratefully acknowledges Nicola Longo, MD, PhD, Chief, Division of Clinical Genetics, Department of Human Genetics, University of California Los Angeles; Scientific and Medical Advisory Board, Association for Creatine Deficiencies, for the preparation of this report.

 Summary